 When eBay started its data catalog initiative, it was processing 100 petabytes of data, generating 50 terabytes of new data, and running more than seven million queries—all in a day!
 More than 300 data analysts and 5,000 business users were accessing eBay’s analytics platform directly and through more than 10,000 reports in Tableau and 5,000 in MicroStrategy.
 At the time LinkedIn embarked on its data catalog journey, it had 50 thousand datasets, 15 petabytes of storage (across Teradata, Hadoop, and other data sources), 14 thousand comments, and 35 million job executions.

 While both companies took different approaches to cataloging, the outcome was the same—they iterated multiple times on internally built data catalogs before ultimately buying one.
-To find out more about their data cataloging journeys, download our exclusive white paper, The Enterprise Data Catalog: Build or Buy?

 The white paper delves into the features and capabilities that make for a robust data catalog—beyond merely inventorying data and metadata.
 Enterprise data catalogs, today, provide a unified view of the data, harness machine learning to capture behavioral and usage patterns, crowdsource endorsements, leverage data recommendation engines, and much, much more.